rage/cyber-security-base-19/data/installation.md

 information_page: true
 ---

-The exercises in this course are based on python save for few exceptions where javascript is used.
+The programming exercises in Securing Software and Advanced Topics are based on python, save for few exceptions where javascript is used.

 In order to do programming exercises, you need to install several software packages:

 - TestMyCode (TMC) client in order to download the exercises and upload your solutions
+- Python 3

+In addition, Securing Software requires

-- Python 3 + several packages to test python exercises
+- several additional packages to test python exercises
 - ChromeDriver + Chrome to test javascript exercises

 ## Installing TMC